mylifeasggy/SBA318-ExpressServerApplication/README.md

 # SBA318-ExpressServerApplication

-Create and use at least two pieces of custom middleware.
+//Create and use at least two pieces of custom middleware.

-Create and use error-handling middleware.
+//Create and use error-handling middleware.

 Use at least three different data categories (e.g., users, posts, or comments).